 Coaches and parents especially don’t encourage those under their care to taunt their opponents.
 But the Bible does!

-As a part of our P119 Spiritual Workout series, we looked at these verses yesterday—
+As a part of our P119 Spiritual Workout series, we looked at the section called Waw yesterday—

 You know how it feels when you have that perfect zinger—that great one-liner as a comeback to someone who’s tweaked you?